Tegan Bertolissio

-Tegan Celia Bertolissio (/it/ TEE-gən-CHEH-lya-behr-toh-LEE-syo; born 1 August 2006) is an Australian soccer player who plays as a defender for A-League Women club Canberra United.
+Tegan Celia Bertolissio (/it/; born 1 August 2006) is an Australian soccer player who plays as a defender for A-League Women club Western Sydney Wanderers.
 She is the sister of Joel Bertolissio, who plays for A-League Men club Newcastle Jets.

+Club career

+Canberra United

+In August 2023, Bertolissio joined A-League Women club Canberra United.

+Western Sydney Wanderers

+In August 2026, Bertolissio joined Western Sydney Wanderers.

 International career

 Bertolissio received her first call-up for the Matildas in 2025, when she was added to the extended squad for two friendlies against South Korea in Sydney and Newcastle following an injury to Ellie Carpenter.

+Bertolissio was selected by head coach Alex Epakis as part of Australia' 23-player squad for the 2026 AFC U-20 Women's Asian Cup in Thailand.